 Millions of people around the world suffer from water shortages - including in the Alto Veladero region, at the foot of Bolivia's Eastern Andes.
 There is almost no rain there from April to November.
 Every year, drinking water has to be rationed.
-After a long Corona interruption, our fog net project, funded jointly with the WaterFoundation and the Oswald Foundation, was able to resume its work in July 2022.
+Our fog net project, funded jointly with the WaterFoundation and the Oswald Foundation, was successfully completed in spring 2023.

 The work was not always easy in the rough terrain of the Andes region at around 3,000 metres above sea level.
 Heavy equipment and all materials had to be brought in and the terrain cleared and levelled.
 Excavating the foundations in the rocky soil was also hard work.
 After extensive concreting work, the steel constructions could be erected and nets as well as collecting channels could be hung in.
 Newly laid water pipes provided the connection to cisterns and the water supply system of the villages.

 It was important to the project organisers that the villagers, local water committees as well as the teachers and students of Valadero School were closely involved in the project from the beginning.
-In the future, they will take care of the maintenance of the fog nets together with ICO.
+With the completion and handover of the project, they will take care of the maintenance of the fog nets together with ICO.
 The new fog collectors directly supply around 370 people with drinking water, which is also used for agricultural purposes and for watering the school garden.

-The project is not yet finished: Training for local organisations, a video production and a small water summit in Vallegrande are planned.
-But already now, all project participants are very proud that the people in Valadero finally benefit from clean drinking water from the fog collectors.
+As planned, training courses for local organisations and a small water summit were organised and held in Vallegrande in spring 2023.
+A newly produced video vividly describes the project process and also gives the local population a chance to have their say.
+All project participants are very proud that the people in Valadero finally benefit from clean drinking water from the fog collectors.